programinglive/dev-workflow-mcp-server/README.md

 This keeps workflow state local to each developer's machine.

+> **Need to override the location?** Set `DEV_WORKFLOW_STATE_FILE=/absolute/path/to/your/project/.workflow-state.json` before launching the server (or inside your MCP client config).
+The server will honor that path, letting you keep the package installed centrally while maintaining per-project workflow history.

 ## 🚫 Releasing Without the Workflow Steps

 The package ships with a release guard (`release-wrapper.js`) that backs the `npm run release:*` scripts.
 The guard refuses to run unless: